 Proton Drive's brand new mobile clients have not yet been publicly audited by a third-party.

-Tresorit is a Hungarian encrypted cloud storage provider founded in 2011.
+Tresorit is a Swiss-Hungarian encrypted cloud storage provider founded in 2011.
 Tresorit is owned by the Swiss Post, the national postal service of Switzerland.

 Tresorit has received a number of independent security audits: